 Editing yoga lesson plans that were created from other yoga teachers is one of the quickest ways to improve your own teaching.
 Even if you’ve been teaching for 30 years or more, you’ll learn a lot from using and editing plans created from other yoga teachers.
 You don’t have to edit the shared lesson plans.
 You could just copy a shared lesson plan and not edit it.
 When you copy a lesson plan, it will be added to your personal yoga lesson plans where you can download as a PDF or edit it (e.g. delete poses or add new poses).

 With a yoga lesson plan, you feel less pressure.

 With a yoga lesson plan, you don’t misjudge time.

 Reason To Rock 4

-The Drag & Drop Yoga Lesson Plan Creator
+The Drag & Drop Yoga Genie Lesson Planner

 stores every lesson plan you create (or copy from a “shared lesson plan”).
 That means you can keep track of what you have taught throughout the months and years.